wl21st/jclouds-examples/dimensiondata/README.md

 1. Git - [Download](http://git-scm.com/downloads).

 ## Environment

-To setup an environment to compile and run the examples use these commands:
+To set up an environment to compile and run the examples use these commands:

 ```
 git clone https://github.com/jclouds/jclouds-examples.git